bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Feature - Send email notification to admin and customer when booking status changes
+* Feature - Send email notifications to administrator and customer when a booking is made, when its status changes and when it is rescheduled
-* Feature - Configure email notifications
+* Feature - Configure and customize email notifications
 * Tweak - Added a date field in bookings database, so you can know when a booking was made
 * Fix - Wrong locale was loaded on multilingual site (depending on site and users settings)
-* Dev - Hooks changes:
-  * PHP filters
-    * Add - bookacti_update_booking_group_quantity
+* Fix - Dialogs looked glitchy on Chrome

 = 1.1.4 - 2017/09/14 =